 Notre Dame takes home the outright BIG EAST regular-season title for the second straight year.

-One of the nation’s premier coaches, Carol Owens recently completed her 15th season on the Notre Dame women’s basketball coaching staff, and her sixth as associate head coach for the Fighting Irish, having originally been elevated to that position by head coach Muffet McGraw prior to the 2002-03 season (holding that role through the 2004-05 campaign), and then again in the summer of 2012.
+One of the nation's premier coaches, Carol Owens is in her 16th season on the Notre Dame women's basketball coaching staff, and her seventh as associate head coach for the Fighting Irish, having originally been elevated to that position by head coach Muffet McGraw prior to the 2002-03 season (holding that role through the 2004-05 campaign), and then again in the summer of 2012.

 Throughout her tenure at Notre Dame, Owens has focused on working with the Fighting Irish post players, while also assisting with the program's nationally-ranked recruiting efforts (Notre Dame has attracted 19 consecutive Top 20 recruiting classes, something only two other schools can match).
 In addition, she has played a key role in the Fighting Irish scouting efforts, helping create the game plans for some of the program's highest-profile wins, including seven over Connecticut and five against Tennessee in the past five seasons.